 5. Fit for celebrities and families – One&Only Palmilla

-6. For the best sunset view – The Cape, A Thomson Hotel
+6. For the best sunset view – The Cape, A Thompson Hotel

 Los Cabos is an up and coming area that is veering away from the Spring Break crowds that fill the beaches of Cabo and into the world of high-end luxury.
-Watch out for the up and coming opening of the Ritz Carlton Reserve and Residences, Hotel Nobu Los Cabos, Chileno Bay Resort and Residences and The Four Seasons.
+Watch out for the up and coming opening of the Ritz Carlton Reserve and Residences, Hotel Nobu Los Cabos (open), Chileno Bay Resort and Residences (open) and The Four Seasons.